urql-graphql/urql/docs/basics/document-caching.md

 # Document Caching

-By default `urql` uses a concept called _Document Caching_.
+By default, `urql` uses a concept called _Document Caching_.
 It will avoid sending the same requests to a GraphQL API repeatedly by caching the result of each query.

 This works like the cache in a browser. `urql` creates a key for each request that is sent based on